sladictilen/MyMovieDatabase/README.md

 App uses 3 different data sources:
 - OMDB - where we get movie ratings
 - TMDB - where we get movie info, popular list, similar movies
-- Local database - where we store only your To-Watch List and Watched movies.
+- Local database - where we store only your To-Watch List and Watched movies

 This project is not finished - **still in development**.
 Not ready for daily use just for testing.